Daytron/daytron-money/README.md

 ### Roadmap for Version 1.00
 - Add more collection methods
-- Conversion using using open exchange rate api
+- Conversion using open exchange rate api
 - Automatic conversion on runtime when performing monetary operations
 - Implement multiplication and division
 - Create unit and integration tests